Blayre Turnbull: Olympics

+On January 9, 2026, Turnbull was named to Canada's roster to compete at the 2026 Winter Olympics in Italy.
+During the team's quarterfinal game against Germany, she scored Canada's fourth goal in the 38th second of the second period helping lift Canada to a 5-1 win and advance to the semifinals.

 Personal life

 Turnbull married retired Canadian bobsledder Ryan Sommer in the summer of 2023.

 Turnbull has a Bachelor of Arts degree in legal studies.
-Her brother Brent played for the Québec Remparts in the QMJHL.
+Her brother Brent played for the Quebec Remparts in the QMJHL.